PostgresApp/PostgresApp/docs/downloads.md

 Releases for older Macs
 -----------------------

-We no longer update our legacy releases.

-If you haven't upgraded to macOS 10.12 yet, please see our [legacy downloads](downloads_legacy.html).
+If you are using a very old version of macOS, please see our [legacy downloads](downloads_legacy.html).